joeclark-phd/granite/README.md

 - PostgreSQL
   - I'm not a fan of ORM tools that obscure the database from the developer, so I'm going to pick a specific database and write my own SQL.
 Postgres is good, free, and popular.
 - [backup tools]

+## build process

+Assuming you have Docker, Maven, and Java 8 installed.
+(TODO: Make fewer assumptions!)

+The `pom.xml` currently uses the Spotify `dockerfile-maven-plugin` to build an image.
+Just enter:

+    mvn clean install

+This creates a docker image called `joeclark77/granite` tagged with the version number, and you can change this all in the POM file.

+Currently Maven doesn't yet start the Docker image, run tests, or deploy it to Docker Hub.
+I can do that manually with:

+    docker push joeclark77/granite

+## try it out

+You should be able to do this from anywhere (assuming you have Docker):

+    docker run -t -p 8080:8080 joeclark77/granite

+And check out the web app running at http://localhost:8080